chinamike65/hugo-tuolesi/content/book4/book4en.md

 90

 But some people create karma in their lifetime, but die very peacefully.
-It is very likely that they have exhausted their blessings in life and life.
-After the blessings are exhausted, only karma is left, so they will definitely go to hell after death.
+It is very likely that they have exhausted their merit in life and life.
+After the merit are exhausted, only karma is left, so they will definitely go to hell after death.

 ##### (3) Precautions before and after death